 If you find yourself looking to initiate one of these cases, or if you are defending against one of these cases, we have the experience to help you.

 Experience on Your Side

 Chris Maharry has been practicing family law in the South Sound since 2003 and brings nearly two decades of experience in family law.
 He has also successfully litigated one of the very few visitation cases brought in Pierce County.
 It is our goal to bring our clients through the process with efficiency, effectiveness, compassion and cost-sensitivity.

 Managing Your Legal Separation Case in A Cost-Effective Manner

 We focus our practice exclusively on family law.
 This narrow focus has allowed us to develop not only extensive knowledge in the area of family law, but also business practices making us as efficient as possible, which keeps our clients’ costs to a minimum while maintaining a high level of representation.
 We cannot guarantee the cost of fees involved in any legal case; however, all our work is performed with the goal of being effective and efficient.

 Area of Coverage

-We serve clients relative visitation cases throughout the Pierce, Kitsap, South King, and Thurston County areas.
+We serve clients relative visitation cases throughout the Pierce, Kitsap, and South King County areas.